tamam808/HTML-and-CSS-Projects/README.md

-# HTML-and-CSS-Projects
+# HTML and CSS projects
-HTML and CSS projects for the Tech Academy assignments
+This repository is for HTML and CSS projects for the Tech Academy assignments.